hashicorp/consul/website/source/docs/internals/architecture.html.md

 [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) that is used for multiple purposes.
 Serf provides membership, failure detection, and event broadcast.
 Our use of these is described more in the [gossip documentation](/docs/internals/gossip.html).
-It is enough to know that gossip involves random node-to-node communication, primarily over UDP.
+It is enough to know that gossip involves random agent-to-agent communication, primarily over UDP.

-* LAN Gossip - Refers to the LAN gossip pool which contains nodes that are all located on the same local area network or datacenter.
+* LAN Gossip - Refers to the LAN gossip pool which contains agents that are all located on the same local area network or datacenter.

 * WAN Gossip - Refers to the WAN gossip pool which contains only servers.
 These